-Flying out of Tijuana Airport (TIJ) is a great way to save money on tickets to Mexico as well as the Caribbean and Central and South America.
-Thanks to the Cross Border Xpress (CBX) terminal, Tijuana airport is easily accessible from the US side of the border.
+Flying out of Tijuana International Airport (TIJ) is a great way to save money on tickets to Mexico as well as the Caribbean, Central America, and South America.
+Thanks to the Cross Border Xpress (CBX) terminal, Tijuana airport is easily accessible from the U.S. side of the border.
 You don’t even have to enter the city.
-This step-by-step guide will walk you through flying out of Tijuana airport and using the Cross Border Xpress.
+A sky bridge connects a terminal on the U.S. side with Tijuana Airport.
+You can pass through immigrations and customs for both countries here.
+This step-by-step guide explains how to fly out of Tijuana airport and use the Cross Border Xpress pedestrian bridge.

 This short video outlines the main points of the article.

 Key Takeaways- How to Use the Cross Border Xpress

 Step 1: Drive, take the shuttle, take an Uber, or take public transport to the Cross Border Xpress terminal.
 Parking is available for around $15 per day.

 Step 2: Buy a CBX ticket.
 You can buy tickets online, at a kiosk at the terminal, or from some airlines when you book your ticket.
 Tickets cost $38-$49 round trip.

 Step 3: Check in for your flight at the Cross Border Xpress terminal.

 Step 4: Gather your documents.
 You’ll need a passport, CBX ticket, boarding pass, and FMM immigration form.
 If you’re staying longer than 7 days, the FMM costs 687 pesos or $38.